-Iran must not be allowed charge tolls in Strait of Hormuz, UN watchdog says
+Iran must not charge tolls in Strait of Hormuz, UN maritime chief says

 Dominguez made his comments on Saturday amid marathon ceasefire talks between US and Iranian officials in Pakistan, which wrapped up on Sunday without an agreement.

-US Vice President JD Vance said Tehran had not accepted Washington’s terms for a deal, including that Iran would not pursue nuclear weapons, and his delegation had decided to depart Islamabad after presenting their “final and best offer” for the Iranian side to consider.
+US Vice President JD Vance said Tehran had not accepted Washington’s terms for a deal, including that Iran would not pursue nuclear weapons.

+Vance said his delegation had decided to depart Islamabad after presenting their “final and best offer” for the Iranian side to consider.

 Iran’s Press TV said the US side’s “excessive demands” had prevented a deal, with the strait and the country’s nuclear programme among the points of contention.